matatk/landmarks/index.md

 Changes
 -------

+-   2.0.3 - 23rd of September 2016
+    * When installed/updated on Chrome, show the web page, with a (hopefully) helpful notice about the install/upgrade.
+    * Automatically re-inject the content script on Chrome when the extension is updated (or injected it when the extension is installed), as users would expect it to start working straight away.
+(Firefox does this itself.)
+    * Locale is now en_GB (instead of en).
+    * Switch to using grunt-phantom-rasterize for converting the SVGs to PNGs.
--   2.0.2 - 12th of August 2016 - First WebExtension Release
+-   2.0.2 - 12th of August 2016
+    * First WebExtension Release